 Labib Abderemane studied at the Ecole Supérieure d’Art in Rueil-Malmaison and in the Ecole Nationale Superieure d’Art in Bourges, where he obtained a Higher National Diploma in Fine Arts.
 He combines various experiences in the field of cultural mediation at the Villa des Tourelles Gallery and the Museum of Modern Art in Paris, and subsequently, as a graffiti artist, graphic designer, webmaster, and web designer.
 For the last few years he has been running computer development workshops in schools, from the perspective of creative computing and video game design.

-Dr. Zoltan Somhegyi is a Hungarian art historian currently based in Sharjah, United Arab Emirates and working as the Chair of the Department of Fine Arts of the University of Sharjah.
-Since finishing university in 2006, he has been active as an art historian, art critic, and writer.
-As a researcher of art history, he specializes in 18th and 19th century art, having written his PhD dissertation (2010) about German Romantic landscape painting, while his other fields of interest include contemporary fine arts and art criticism.
-He writes critiques, curated exhibitions in six countries, participates in international art projects and often lectures on art and aesthetics in academic conferences.
-He is the Secretary General and Website Editor of the International Association for Aesthetics, member of the Executive Committee of The International Council for Philosophy and Human Sciences and Consultant of Art Market Budapest: International Contemporary Art Fair.
+Art historian, Secretary General and Website Editor of the International Association for Aesthetics, member of the Executive Committee of The International Council for Philosophy and Human Sciences and Consultant of Art Market Budapest: International Contemporary Art Fair, and Chair of the Department of Fine Arts of the University of Sharjah and Professor in Art History at the Károli Gáspár University of the Reformed Church in Hungary.
 He is the author of books, academic papers, artist catalogues and more than two hundred articles, essays, critiques, and art fair reviews.
 His recent books are “Learning from Decay.
 Essays on the Aesthetics of Architectural Dereliction and Its Consumption” (co-authored with Max Ryynänen) and “Retracing the past.
 Historical continuity in aesthetics from a global perspective – 19th Yearbook of the International Association for Aesthetics” (editor and contributor).
 He is advisory and editorial board member of numerous academic journals of aesthetics.

 After attaining a Master’s degree and a DEA in theatre, Florence Valabregue turned to communication by accompanying the Printemps du Theatre festival in Paris, the Theatre de l’Est Parisien, and the Bataclan before leaving for Canada, where she wrote for the French-language weekly L’Express de Toronto.
 Since then, she has also written for Maison magazine, Maison Française and Médiapart.
 Back in France, she directed the communication of the Bibliothèque Historique de la Ville de Paris and the cultural events of the 64 Parisian libraries before managing a European Social Training Fund project for France Terre d’Asile.
 She created the communication and press relations agency Les Mots pour vous dire to respond to the communication problems of small and mid-sized enterprises specialising in crafts, luxury goods, decoration, and interior design.
 Her affinity with heritage and architecture has led her to take care of the press relations of the architects Alain Sarfati, Hellin Sebbag, Corinne Vezzoni, Harter Architecture, Thierry Van de Wyngaert, and Baumschlager Eberle Architekten, the 4th and 5th Biennial of Architecture and Urban Planning in Caen, and the 2nd European Biennial of Heritage in Occitania.
 She is a member of ICOMOS (International Council On Monuments And Sites) and SYNAP (Syndicat National des Attachés de Presse).